firefinancialservices/slate/source/index.md

 # Integrating to the Fire Business Account API

-The Fire API allows you to deeply integrate our account features into your application.
+The Fire API allows you to deeply integrate Fire Account features into your application.

 # Authentication